Presentations

 Public opinion as discursive process in a digital media ecosystem: A conceptual framework.

-Baden, C., Bączkowska, A., Balčytienė, A., Jungblut, M., Kligler-Vilenchik, N., Krstic, A., Lipiński, A., et al. (Forthcoming).
+Baden, C., Bączkowska, A., Balčytienė, A., Jungblut, M., Kligler-Vilenchik, N., Krstic, A., Lipiński, A., et al. (2024).
 Public opinion as discursive process in a digital media ecosystem: A conceptual framework.
 In WAPOR Annual Conference .
 Seoul, South Korea.Abstract

 Digital media ecologies present numerous challenges to established conceptualizations and measures of public opinion: Unbounded, trans-local publics, massively uneven participation rates, inauthentic contributions and various algorithmic distortions undermine most inferences regarding the distribution of opinions held among discernible communities, and raise important concerns about the meaning of census-style big data analyses of digital media contents.
 Moreover, the algorithmically structured, networked discursive spaces on digital media also erode existing notions of public opinion climates, which vary from platform to platform, or even from one user’s perspective to another.
 While digital media constitute a key site where public opinion is formed and negotiated, theoretical conceptualizations remain too fragmentary to effectively guide empirical public opinion research relying on digital media contents.